Paymo Logo

 2. Write and review your project charter

 After the meeting, write the project charter and review its content.
-You can also show the project charter to the rest of the team members so they can review it as well.
+You can also show the project charter to the rest of the team members so they can review it.

 Again, don’t forget to update it based on the team’s feedback.